pastcompute/wrt-buildroot-manager/README.md

 ###uClibC configuration (advanced)

+_not yet implemented_

 This will build the system to the point that uClibc is unpacked, then run the uClibc Kconfig and capture the patches back to `patches/uClibc`

 ###Vendor kernel

+It can be useful to want to use a GPL source kernel with a OpenWRT user space, especially for a device not yet ported.

+_not yet implemented_

 FIXME Instructions for modifying the configuration to do this